 What is the Best Plywood for Cupboard Doors?

 Grade A-BC plywood is best for cabinet doors.
-Because cupboard doors are the most visible areas, it’s important to choose high-quality plywood with minimal knot holes and defects.
+Because cupboard doors are the most visible areas, choosing high-quality plywood with minimal knot holes and defects is essential.

-This ensures a smooth finish that can be easily painted, stained, varnished, or lacquered, without the visible discoloration of the knotholes coming through.
+This ensures a smooth finish that can be easily painted, stained, varnished, or lacquered without the knotholes’ visible discoloration showing through.

-If building cupboards in kitchens or bathrooms, use Marine Grade plywood.
-For all other areas with low humidity, Cabinet Grade plywood can be used.
+If building cupboards in kitchens or bathrooms, use marine-grade plywood.
+Cabinet-grade plywood can be used in all other areas with low humidity.
 Cupboard doors should be the same thickness as the sides.
-Choose either ½ inch or ¾ inch thickness for a strong, sturdy door
+Choose ½ inch or ¾ inch thickness for a robust and sturdy door.